wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

     * MD5 checksum
     * Whether the file is a merged file or not.
 And if it's merged:

-        * The merge type.
+        * The merge type
         * The filename

 3. The master compares the received checksums with its own and creates three different groups of files:

     * Missing: Files that are present in the master node but missing in the worker.
 They must be created in the worker.
     * Extra: Files that are present in the worker node but missing in the master.
 They must be removed in the worker node as well.
     * Extra valid: Extra files that, instead of being removed in the worker, must be created in the master.
-This is a special type of file created for agent-groups files.
+This is a special type of file created for agent-group files.
 These files can be created in worker nodes when an agent is re-registered and was previously assigned to a group.
     * Shared: Files that are present in both master and worker but have a different checksum.
 They must be updated in the worker node.

    Then the master prepares a zip package with a JSON containing all this information and the required files the worker needs to update.